 Fermentation Wine (FW)

 You can’t control the weather, but you can control your fermentation.
-Oculyze is the fastest, easiest, and most affordable way to analyze your yeast.
-Simply connect our microscope to your mobile device and get started.
+The Oculyze yeast cell counting kit is the fastest, easiest, and most affordable way to analyze your yeast.

 How it works